kkpoon/react-redux-starter/README.md

 # react-redux-boilerplate

-a boilerplate with react, redux and mdl, build with webpack and babel.
-This boilerplate include examples of implementation in ES6, CoffeeScript and TypeScript (incomplete).
+a boilerplate with react and redux, build with webpack and babel.

 - Build
   - Webpack
   - Babel
-  - CoffeeScript
-  - Typescript

-- Styling
-  - Material Design Lite
-  - Material Colors

 - Testing
   - mocha